-2.18 The graph shown in Figure 2 below compares the breakdown of the July 2021 tariff with the breakdown of the previous tariff set at July 2020.
-This demonstrates that the wholesale energy element makes up an increased proportion of the tariff costs when compared with the July 2020 tariff and network costs make up a smaller proportion when compared to the July 2020 tariff.
+2.17 The graph shown in Figure 2 below compares the breakdown of the July 2022 tariff with the breakdown of the previous tariff set at January 2022.
+This demonstrates that the wholesale energy element makes up an increased proportion of the tariff costs when compared with the January 2022 tariff.

-Figure 2 - Breakdown of July 2021 tariff costs compared with a breakdown of the previous tariff costs
+Figure 2 - Breakdown of July 2022 tariff costs compared with a breakdown of the previous tariff costs

-- 2.19 Figure 3 below shows the breakdown in the average annual domestic bill for Power NI consumers for the last five years and illustrates the variation caused by movements in the various components of the tariff.
-Generally, it can be seen that the variations in the tariffs are largely driven by variations in the wholesale energy cost component of the Power NI tariff. - 2.20 The average annual bill amounts have been calculated based on the

-- standard domestic tariff set at each tariff review (including VAT) and are based on an average annual consumption of 3,200 kWh as has been used in previous years. - 2.21 Figure 3 shows the annual bill for a typical credit customer (non-direct debit) from October 2019 to July 2021.
-The new annual bill from July 2021 will be £610 inclusive of VAT.
-This compares with a previous equivalent annual bill (based on the tariff set at July 2020) of £571.
-On this basis, a typical customer will pay on average £39 more per annum.
+- 2.18 Figure 3 below shows the breakdown in the average annual domestic bill for Power NI consumers, and illustrates the variation caused by movements in the various components of the tariff.
+It can be seen that the variations in the tariffs are largely driven by variations in the wholesale energy cost component of the Power NI tariff. - 2.19 The average annual bill amounts have been calculated based on the standard domestic tariff set at each tariff review (including VAT) and are based on an average annual consumption of 3,200 kWh as has been used in previous years. - 2.20 Figure 3 shows the annual bill for a typical credit customer (non-direct debit) from January to July 2022.
+The new annual bill from July 2022 will be £944 inclusive of VAT.
+This compares with a previous equivalent annual bill (based on the tariff set at January 2022) of £741.
+On this basis, a typical customer will pay on average £204 more per annum.